geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/proposals-2026.md

 *Add recurrent, user defined tasks.*  This can support watering reminders, etc.

 *Add selected competitor's features.* Implement one or more of the [features present in other gardening apps](usability-2025#potential-features).

+*Implement "like" and "favorite" UI elements.*  It is possible that providing these social media features could improve engagement.

 ### Customer Retention Phase